ali-wasem/ali-wasem.github.io/_posts/2024-08-27-iraqi-provinces.md

 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: workflow.jpg # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [Flutter, app, GetX, animation, responsive, Custom Paint, Custom Drawing]
+tags: [flutter, app, getx, animation, responsive, custom paint, custom drawing]
 ---

 ## Overview